 Why CDNs Transform Web Performance

-Speed of light imposes hard limits on internet latency.
+The speed of light imposes hard limits on internet latency.
 Data traveling from a server in California to a user in Berlin must cover approximately 9,000 km.
-At the speed of light through fiber (about 200,000 km/s due to refractive index), this one-way trip takes a minimum of 45 milliseconds.
-A round trip is at minimum 90 ms, before any processing time.
+At the speed of light through fiber (about 200,000 km/s due to the refractive index of glass), this one-way trip takes a minimum of 45 milliseconds.
+A round trip is at minimum 90ms, before any processing time.

-CDNs solve this by pre-positioning content geographically close to users.
-A user in Berlin requesting a video from a CDN node in Frankfurt experiences latency of perhaps 5-10 ms rather than 90 ms. The CDN node serves cached content without the request reaching the origin server at all for static assets.
+CDNs (Content Delivery Networks) solve this by pre-positioning content geographically close to users.
+A user in Berlin requesting a video from a CDN node in Frankfurt experiences latency of perhaps 5-10ms rather than 90ms.
+The CDN node serves cached content without the request reaching the origin server at all for static assets.

-Cloudflare operates servers in over 300 cities worldwide.
-Akamai has over 300,000 servers in 130 countries.
-When a CDN is configured for a website, most of its static content — images, CSS, JavaScript, video files — is served from whichever CDN node is geographically closest to the requesting user.
+Cloudflare operates servers in over 310 cities across 120 countries.
+Akamai, the pioneer of CDN technology founded in 1998 by MIT mathematician Tom Leighton and graduate student Danny Lewin, has over 350,000 servers in 135 countries.
+When a CDN is configured for a website, most of its static content -- images, CSS, JavaScript, video files -- is served from whichever CDN node is geographically closest to the requesting user.

 CDN Caching and Cache Invalidation

-CDNs cache content based on headers set by the origin server.
+CDNs cache content based on HTTP headers set by the origin server.
 A Cache-Control: max-age=31536000 header tells the CDN to cache the content for one year.
-When origin content changes, the CDN must be explicitly told to invalidate (purge) the cached version — otherwise users would continue receiving stale content.
+When origin content changes, the CDN must be explicitly told to invalidate (purge) the cached version -- otherwise users would continue receiving stale content.

 Practical Takeaways

 Understanding DNS makes troubleshooting easier.
-Many apparent internet outages are DNS failures — the server is reachable but cannot be located by name.
-Switching to a reliable public DNS resolver like Cloudflare (1.1.1.1) or Google (8.8.8.8) resolves many such issues.
+Many apparent internet outages are DNS failures -- the server is reachable but cannot be located by name.
+Switching to a reliable public DNS resolver like Cloudflare (1.1.1.1) or Google (8.8.8.8) resolves many such issues immediately.

 HTTPS is not optional for any legitimate website.
 Plain HTTP exposes data in transit to anyone monitoring the network, including on public Wi-Fi.
-Check for the padlock icon and 'https://' before entering any sensitive information.
+Check for the padlock icon and "https://" before entering any sensitive information.
+As of 2024, over 95% of Chrome page loads use HTTPS, according to Google's Transparency Report.

-CDNs account for a large portion of global internet traffic.
+CDNs account for a majority of global internet traffic.
 Understanding how they work helps explain why a website hosted on a server in one country loads quickly worldwide, and why cache clearing is sometimes needed after a site update.

 IPv6 adoption is necessary and inevitable.
 IPv4 addresses are exhausted; IPv6 is the long-term foundation of internet addressing.
-Understanding IPv6 is increasingly important for network engineers.
+Understanding IPv6 is increasingly important for network engineers and anyone involved in infrastructure planning.

 Frequently Asked Questions